 How Flags Are Worn on Army Uniforms

 Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia, is the governing authority for how Army uniforms are worn.
-Specifically, paragraph 28-18 governs the wear of the United States Flag on Army Uniforms.
+Specifically, paragraph 28-18 governs the wear of the U.S. flag on Army uniforms.

 Basically, the idea behind the backward American flag on Army uniforms is to make it look as though the flag is flying in the breeze as the person wearing it moves forward.

-The rule dates back to the Army's early history when both mounted cavalry and infantry units would designate a standard bearer, who carried the flag into battle.
+During the Civil War, both mounted cavalry and infantry units would designate a standard bearer, who carried the flag into battle.
 As this standard bearer charged, his forward momentum caused the flag to stream back.

 Since the Stars and Stripes are mounted with the canton closest to the pole, that section of the flag stayed to the right, while the stripes flew to the left.
 Therefore, the flag is worn on the right shoulder, and wearing it backward gives the effect of the flag flying in the breeze as the wearer moves forward.

-In 2003, in the beginning of the Global War on Terror, the uniform regulation for the Army was updated.
+In 2003 the uniform regulation for the Army was updated.
 Army Regulation 670-1, “Wear and Appearance of Army Uniforms and Insignia,” addresses explicitly the proper and lawful placement of the U.S. flag patch on the Army uniform.

-Formerly, U.S. Army regulations had required the flag to be worn only during joint-duty and multinational deployments and stated that it should be removed when the service member returned to home station.
-However, the flag became a mandatory uniform component at all times in 2005.
-Chapter 1, Title 4, United States Code, provides for the design of the U.S. flag and specifies the colors as red, white, and blue.
+The flag became a mandatory uniform component at all times in 2005.
+Chapter 1, Title 4, of the United States Code, provides for the design of the U.S. flag and specifies the colors as red, white, and blue.

 When approved for wear, the full-color U.S. flag cloth replica is sewn half an inch below the right shoulder seam.
 It should be worn with the temperate, hot-weather, enhanced hot weather, and desert battle dress uniform; the battle dress uniform field jacket; and the cold-weather uniform.